moule-group/dftb-INS-simulation/README.md

 Use Density functional tight binding theory to simulate inelastic neutron scattering spectra.

 ## Installing DFTB
-Create the environment in your PC.
+Create the environment in your PC or HPC.
 ```
 conda create -n dftb+
 ```